Loblaw price-fixing offensive seen as winning strategy

 "This conduct should never have happened," Mr. Weston said then.
 "And the gift card is a direct acknowledgment of that to our customers.
 We hope that they'll see it as a meaningful amount that demonstrates our commitment to keeping their trust and confidence."

-The hundreds of pages of court documents that back up the bureau's successful bid to acquire search warrants to raid the offices of the seven targeted companies – plus those of B.C.-based Overwaitea Food Group – allege bread makers Weston Bakeries and Canada Bread acted in concert, along with the retailers, to raise bread prices artificially over 14-plus years by 10 cents 15 times since late 2001.
+The hundreds of pages of court documents that back up the bureau's successful bid to get search warrants to raid the offices of the seven targeted companies – plus those of B.C.-based Overwaitea Food Group – allege bread makers Weston Bakeries and Canada Bread acted in concert, along with the retailers, to artificially raise bread prices over 14-plus years by 10 cents 15 times since late 2001.

-It remains to be seen if Loblaw's retail competitors will take further steps to respond to the company's characterization of an industrywide scheme.
+It remains to be seen if Loblaw's retail competitors will take further steps to respond to Loblaw's characterization of an industrywide scheme, or communicate with customers in connection with the price-fixing incidents.
+The evidence against retailers besides Loblaw is so far inconclusive, said Mr. Marinangeli, the grocery consultant.

 Sobeys and Metro, the two key archrivals of Loblaw that have both vigorously denied contravening competition laws, are seeking disclosure of the identity of the Loblaw/Weston witnesses who provided information about their competitors.